basicallydan/danhough.com/_posts/2014-02-02-au-revoir-londres.markdown

+---
+layout: post
-title: Au revoir, Londres (for three months)
+title: Au revoir, Londres (for 3 months)
+date_created: 02/02/2014
+location: London, UK
 ---

 I have been offered, and I have accepted, a contract position working for a young British startup called [upmysport](https://www.upmysport.com/), based in the mountain town of Chamonix, in South-eastern France near the border with Switzerland.